 As the CEO and co-founder of Meetup, Scott Heiferman understands the difference between shallow community and deep community.
-And he most certainly understands the inherent business value in the latter.
+And he’s full of community engagement tips to help achieve the latter.

 Today, over 20 million people create community as members of local Meetups.
 The communities range from small local parenting groups to large corporate-sponsored communities.

 Scott started the company after 9/11, after watching local communities come together in the aftermath of tragedy.
 Since 2002, he has seen organizations emerge and businesses thrive when community grows.

 “It’s hard to imagine some of the best and most successful organizations existing without a real sense of community around them — without people having the intense passion that only comes from when there is that connection and community going on.
 That’s not just the Apples.
 It’s all kinds of organizations.”

 But people often mix up deep and shallow communities, mistaking one-way marketing communications with deep connection among members.

 “In most instances of when people say the word ‘community,’ they’re using it wrong.
 It comes down to this: if you’re not actually getting people to talk to each other, then it’s not really a community and you’re not really a community builder.”

 It’s as simple as that: We must strive to make deep cross-connections between our members at every turn.
 Today, we give you Scott’s tips for how to deepen community engagement through the eyes of someone who has given community tools to over 20 million people.

 How do we strengthen our communities to build unbreakable companies?
 Try these tips right away.

 1. Community is how the story of “me” becomes the story of “we”